Deviation Investigation

 - The AI produces an updated analysis incorporating the latest deviation data.

-Section titled “Deviation Timeline”The timeline provides a chronological audit trail of all events related to a deviation, including linked CAPA events.
+Section titled “Review the deviation timeline”The timeline provides a chronological audit trail of all events related to a deviation, including linked CAPA events.

 | Element | Description |